Dasol-Choi/VERI-Emergency/README.md

 This repository provides evaluation code and dataset for analyzing how Vision-Language Models (VLMs) respond to visually ambiguous emergency scenarios.
 Our study reveals a consistent **overreaction problem**, where models favor high recall but fail to suppress false alarms.

+> ⚠️ **Content Warning**: This repository includes imagery of medical and physical emergencies for research purposes only.

 ---

 ## 🔥 Key Findings